 Mohamad is here to show us the city that he now calls home – Berlin.
-It feels like the hottest place in Europe today (1st April), but Mohamad is composed, dealing politely with small complaints about the last minute change of meeting point.
+It feels like the hottest place in Europe today (1st April), but Mohamad is composed when dealing with complaints about the last minute change of meeting point.

 This is not a conventional walking tour, but one run by Refugee Voices Tours, whose aim is to get people (of any political persuasion) to become engaged with the question of why refugees are “here“.

-My knowledge of the refugee crisis has been determined and shaped by news reports, and TV documentaries.
-Sometimes the ongoing situation is highlighted, at others it hides away behind other stories which are deemed to be more newsworthy.
+My knowledge of the refugee crisis has been determined and shaped by news reports and TV documentaries.
+Sometimes the ongoing situation is highlighted, at others it hides away behind other stories.
 Standing here now (one of a group of about 12 people) looking to Mohamad for an authentic story, I suddenly feel voyeuristic.

 Mohamad explains that we will walk through four distinct slices of Berlin’s past.
 At each stop, he will draw parallels with events that have taken place in his homeland and beyond.
 Afterwards there will be an opportunity to sample some Syrian cuisine.